nevella/alcina/doc/readme.md

 ##	Dirndl
-"**Dir**ectedA**ndD**irected**L**ayout - a complete UI framework, runnable client- or server-side, that uses the expressive power of two tree structures (the view containment hierarchy - *more or less* the DOM - and the Java class hierarchy) to generate a UI from an arbitrary model with minimal imperative code.
+"**Dir**ectedA**ndD**irected**L**ayout - a complete UI framework, runnable client- or server-side, that uses the expressive power of three tree structures (the view container hierarchy - *more or less* the DOM; the Java class hierarchy;
+ the class/property hierarchy) to generate a UI from an arbitrary model with minimal imperative code.

 Best shown by examples:
 (TBD - show a collection rendering, show event handling, show an app skeleton)